top of page

 SHIMANO (D) Down Pull Front Derailleur (Direct Mount) 2x10-speed

-According to Shimano, both are compatible with road drivetrains and should work with their own STI shifters, other good news for my build.
+According to Shimano, both are compatible with road drivetrains and should work with their own STI shifters, good news for my build.
 Without long consideration, I've ordered the Top Pull version for my conversion online.
 It came in an original blue box with an insufficient multi-language manual.
 I've bought a cheap band-on alloy adapter for my MTB frame and mounted the front derailleur on it.
 I've routed the cable from the shifter and

 2. I've changed the cable routing from the inside (frame) to the outside abound the fixing bolt - the downshift felt much smoother.